West Coast Adventure

 On our way to Arizona we’ll stop in the vibrant city of Las Vegas to stroll the Strip and check out some of the well known sites, including the dancing fountains at the Bellagio and the High Roller ferris wheel.
 We’ll hang by the hotel pool and catch a dinner show at one of Vegas’s top Casinos before heading to our next destination.

-Flagstaff is a perfect jumping-off point to both Grand Canyon National Park and Page, where you can find some of the best hidden gems of the Southwest.
+You can’t visit Arizona without visiting the Grand Canyon National Park but we’ll take it one step further and visit some of the best-hidden gems of the Southwest.
 Discover one of the Seven Natural Wonders of the World, the Grand Canyon, and see for yourself what makes it one of the most incredible sights in the entire country!
 Page is home to both Antelope Canyon and Horseshoe Bend.
 If you love traveling to natural wonders off the beaten path, this stop is sure to satisfy your spirit.
 A short walk takes you to the overlook of Horseshoe Bend where the Colorado River wraps around the canyon below in a literal horseshoe shape!
 Antelope Canyon is a slot canyon secretly tucked below the ground.
 You’ll wander through the canyon, gazing up at the bright orange walls that make you feel like you’re on another planet.
 If you’re feeling up for a swim, stop by the beautiful Lone Rock Beach on the shores of Lake Powell.

 DAY 33: DEPART FROM PHOENIX (PHX)